-COULD YOUR TOWN BE NEXT TO GET TOILET TWINNED TOWN STATUS?
+COULD YOU BE OUR NEXT TOILET TWINNED COMMUNITY?

 Villages, towns, cities and islands across the UK are dreaming up wild and wacky ways to encourage people to twin their toilets!

-1) To get your local council or MP involved
+Encourage your local council or MP to twin a toilet

 - Churches or other faith communities